 - It is used to lower cholesterol.

-- If you have a slow moving GI (gastrointestinal) tract or have had stomach or bowel surgery.
+- If your child has a slow moving GI (gastrointestinal) tract or has had stomach or bowel surgery.

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.